ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 Here is how this makes sense:
 1. Constant `d` is defined, and its value is 6.
-1. Function `f` is defined, it takes a single parameter and returns its product by `d`
+1. Function `f` is defined.
+It takes a single parameter and returns its product by `d`
 1. Compute `f` of 7
 1. Create a new definition `d` shadowing the first one
 1. Compute `f` of 7 again, the result is the same